antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

+# EXAMPLE 1 Tohoku

-In this brief guide we describe the insturctions to install all the necessary components to run ANTI-FASc and a practical example.
+In this brief guide we describe the instructions to install all the necessary components to run ANTI-FASc and a practical example.
 All the instructions have been tested on the OS Ubuntu20.04

 - INSTALLATION: